-Cross Origin Resource Sharing allows web applications hosted at other origins to access resources from your OMERO.web instance OMERO.web 5.14.0, the package django-cors-headers is installed by default.
+Cross Origin Resource Sharing allows web applications hosted at other origins to access resources from your OMERO.web installation.
+This can be achieved using the django-cors-headers app with additional configuration of OMERO.web.
+See the django-cors-headers page for more details on the settings.

+Since OMERO.web 5.14.0, the package django-cors-headers is installed by default.